-After the MicroTester LT is fully assembled and set up, the MicroTester LT software must be installed (see Appendix B).
+After the MicroTester G2 is fully assembled and set up, the MicroTester G2 software must be installed (see Appendix B).
 The system can then be switched on and the computer connectivity may be tested by opening an initial test.
-However, before any tests are run, it is recommended to check the optics calibration.
+However, before any tests are run, it is recommended to check the piezo and optics calibrations.
 Instructions for these operations can be found in Section 8: System Calibration and Advanced Tools.